dojoengine/dojo/packages/core/readme.md

 ### Get started

 ```
-yarn add @dojoengine/core
+pnpm install @dojoengine/core
 ```

 ### ECS Store

-Core comes with a built in store powered by zustand for optimal performance.
+Simple ECS Scaffolding to use in any project.
+Uses Zustand for efficient Store.

 ### Account